 Battery problems are one of the biggest concerns for smartphone users which is why we offer many useful tips and tricks to solve battery drain problems.
-If you notice that your battery performance and duration has decreased, it could be time to consider calibrating it.
+If you notice that your battery performance and duration has decreased, it could be time to consider calibrating it, before resorting to buying a new phone if your battery isn't exchangeable like the Nexus 5.
 Today we will explain in detail what calibrating the battery of your Android actually does and how to do it!

 First of all, if you have had problems with the performance of your battery, you can consult our 16 tips and tricks to extend battery life on your Android smartphone.
 If you notice that the performance continues to decline, then it’s time to try to calibrate the battery.
 One of the most obvious signs that it’s time is when your mobile battery drains quickly or the device won’t charge.